banisterious/obsidian-canvas-roots/docs/user-guide.md

 ## CSV Import/Export

 Canvas Roots supports CSV and TSV file formats for easy data exchange with spreadsheets and other applications.
-The CSV tab in Control Center provides a familiar interface alongside GEDCOM import/export.
+The Import/Export tab in Control Center provides a unified interface for both GEDCOM and CSV operations.

 ### Importing from CSV/TSV

 **Using Control Center:**
-1. Open Control Center → Data Entry tab → CSV sub-tab
+1. Open Control Center → **Import/Export** tab
+2. Set **Format** to "CSV" and **Direction** to "Import"
+3. If folders aren't configured, expand **Configure folders** to set your people folder
-2. Click **Import CSV**
+4. Click **Import CSV**
-3. Select your `.csv` or `.tsv` file
+5. Select your `.csv` or `.tsv` file
-4. Review the auto-detected column mapping
+6. Review the auto-detected column mapping
-5. Adjust mappings if needed
+7. Adjust mappings if needed
-6. Click **Import**
+8. Click **Import**

 **Auto-Detected Column Mapping:**